g3w-suite/g3w-admin-portal/README.md

 #    # 'AUTH_HEADER_TYPES': ('Bearer', 'JWT', )
 # }

-## Additional CORS settings (cookie only = reccomendend when using sub-domain authentication)
+## Additional CORS settings (cookie only = reccomendend when using a sub-domain for authentication)
 # ------------------------------------------------------

 # CORS_ALLOW_CREDENTIALS  = True                   # enable CORS Authentication